eagle840/katacoda-labs/sql/step2.md

 # Save And Restore - Auto (IN PROGRESS)

+Lets create a command that can be run in a script

+`cd backup`
+`nano backup.sh`
+copy  'mysqldump --add-drop-table --password=1234 --databases test1  > /backups/$(/bin/date +\%Y-%m-\%d).sql.bak'  into it and save
+`chmod 0777 backup.sh'
+`cd ..`
+`docker exec some-mysql /backups/backup.sh`
+and confirm that new file is written

 In this part we'll setup a cron job to automatically run backups

 so we don't have to be prompted everytime we run a backup, we'll create a .my.cnf file with the un and pw